 Sexism is discrimination or bias based on a person’s biological sex.
-It is also the belief that one sex is superior to the other and includes systemic and individual practices that give men privilege, make women subordinate and that shame values identified with women The patriarchy, or system with males are the primary authority figures, has resulted in women having been seen as property, subjected to physical abuse, rape, disenfranchisement.
+It is also the belief that one sex is superior to the other and includes systemic and individual practices that give men privilege, make women subordinate and that shame values identified with women.
+The patriarchy, or system where males are the primary authority figures, has resulted in women having been seen as property, subject to physical abuse, rape, disenfranchisement.
 They have also been denied access to education, services and legal protections and have been victims of financial repression and control.
-Closely tied to sexism are ridged gender roles that are assigned to each sex, resulting in different societal expectations for each, which are usually hyper masculinized or hyper feminized.
+Closely tied to sexism are rigid gender roles that are assigned to each sex, resulting in different societal expectations for each, which are usually hyper-masculinized or hyper-feminized.

 Genderism is the cultural belief that gender is a binary, assigned at birth, and related to one’s biological sex, assigned at birth.
 Cis-gendered individuals, or those who identify with the gender they were assigned at birth, are the dominant group in society.